alphagov/pay-js-metrics/README.md

 `npm run format` runs the formatter rule set and will automatically update any src files that are failing

-`npm run demo` starts the ecs metadata stub and the demo express app
+`npm run demo` starts the demo express app where you can query `/metrics` to see the metrics, `/hello` and `/hello/<your name>` to generate more metrics and view the test page output.

 ## Releasing